vaiiishhh/Econometric-Modeling-of-Rice-Productivity-in-India/README.md

-# Agricultural Production Function Analysis: Econometric Modeling of Rice Productivity in India
+#Econometric Modeling of Rice Productivity in India

 ## Project Overview